Vishal01x/VlogApp/README.md

 # 📹 Vlog App

 Vlog App is an Android application designed to display a list of vlogs using Jetpack Compose.
-It fetches vlog data from a remote API using **Paging 3**, allowing users to browse vlogs efficiently.
+It fetches vlog data from a remote API using **Retroft** handling pagination using **Paging 3**, allowing users to browse vlogs efficiently.
 Users can tap on a vlog item to open its details in a WebView.

 ## 📸 Screenshots